packit/packit.dev/content/docs/CLI/propose-downstream.md

   release before copying files downstream.

-* Once you have performed the upstream release (and the new archive is up), run `packit propose-update` in a working directory of your upstream
+* Once you have performed the upstream release (and the new archive is up), run `packit propose-downstream` in a working directory of your upstream
   repository:
   ```
   $ git clone https://github.com/user-cont/colin.git

   $ cd colin

-  $ packit propose-update
+  $ packit propose-downstream
   using "master" dist-git branch
   syncing ./colin.spec
   INFO: Downloading file from URL https://files.pythonhosted.org/packages/source/c/colin/colin-0.3.0.tar.gz